86Box/docs/usage/gettingstarted.rst

 Here are the basic steps to help you get started with 86Box.
 The user interface has been designed to resemble Virtual PC, VirtualBox and other virtualizers, so if you used those programs before, this should all look familiar to you.

+.. important:: The steps on this guide are outdated and will be updated soon to reflect the :doc:`manager`.

 .. rubric:: Step 1: Get the ROM set

 86Box relies on a set of ROM dumps gathered from physical hardware to emulate it.
 This includes the system BIOS, as well as any option ROMs used by expansion cards.
 If you try to start 86Box without one, you'll receive an error and 86Box will close.
 You need to download the ROM set from `here <https://github.com/86Box/roms/releases/latest>`_, and extract it into one of the :doc:`supported locations <roms>`.